Cambridge Bumps

 A Guide for Spectators

-The Cambridge Bumps 2023 will be held over five nights, with each division racing on four nights.
+The CRA Bumps is held over five nights, with each division racing on four nights.
 This avoids multiple days of racing starting before the end of the typical working day, which removes a barrier to participation.

-Finish Points: 1st Divisions use finishes A & B; 2nd Divisions use B&C; Other Divisions use C & D
+Finish Points: 1st Divisions use finishes A & B; 2nd Divisions use B&C; Other Divisions use C & D. Crews that start from chains 1-8 must race to the further of the two finishes.
+Crews starting from chains 9-18 can use either of the finish lines for their division.

 The Bumps run from Baits Bite lock, near Milton, up-stream to Chesterton, with finishes at different points for each Division, as marked on the Map of the Course.